 3. Sign Up for Professional Development

-In Virginia and DC, there are some awesome week-long immersive opportunities for teachers to really dig deep into a topic, especially in content areas like science and social studies.
-(Keep an eye out for announcements in the late winter and spring, since you often have to apply in advance for spots.)
+There are often really awesome local summer learning opportunities for teachers – especially in areas like science and social studies.
+(Keep an eye out for registration announcements in the late winter and spring.)

 If you’ll be teaching new standards next year, or even a new grade level, you can also start looking things over and try to familiarize yourself with the content a bit so it’s not as overwhelming at go time.